Home Vancouver Events Calendar Vancouver Pride Festival in 2025 North Vancouver’s Pride at the Pier

 Pride at the Pier is a free event that’s part of Vancouver Pride Week and all are welcome.

-In 2023 the event celebrated its fifth year when it ran on Friday, August 4th, from 5:00 pm until 10:00 pm at Shipbuilders’ Square in North Vancouver.
-Pride at the Pier didn’t happen in 2020 or in 2021, but it did in 2023.
+In 2025 the event celebrated its seventh year on Saturday, August 2nd, from 5:00 pm until 10:00 pm at Shipbuilders’ Square in North Vancouver.

-The venue for the event is at 115 Victory Ship Way which is just a five-minute walk from Lonsdale Quay.
+The venue is at 115 Victory Ship Way which is just a five-minute walk from Lonsdale Quay.
 If arriving via the North Shore’s SeaBus terminal, head east from Lonsdale Quay and you will see the festivities on the other side of the Tap & Barrel restaurant.

 Really Gay History Tour